wcfroehlich/wcfroehlich/README.md

 I'm currently pursuing a Bachelor of Science in Information Technology with an Artificial Intelligence concentration while building **Creator Brain**, an AI-powered operating system designed to help creators organize knowledge, automate workflows, and streamline content production.

+## Philosophy

+I believe technology should reduce complexity rather than create it.

+Whether I'm documenting manufacturing processes, evaluating AI systems, or building software, my goal is the same:

+Build systems that make work easier, knowledge more accessible, and people more effective.

 ---

 ## Current Focus